2000–01 Football League Cup: Fourth round

 The eight matches were played on 28 and 29 November.

-Fifth round
+Quarter-finals

 The four matches were played on 12, 13 and 19 December.

 Semi-finals

 The semi-final draw was made in December 2000 after the conclusion of the quarter finals.
 Unlike the other rounds, the semi-final ties were played over two legs, with each team playing one leg at home.
 The first legs were played on 9 and 10 January and the second legs on 24 and 31 January 2001.

 First leg

 Second leg

 Liverpool win 6–2 on aggregate.